python/cpython/Doc/library/ipc.rst

 .. _ipc:

 *****************************************
-Interprocess Communication and Networking
+Networking and Interprocess Communication
 *****************************************

-The modules described in this chapter provide mechanisms for different processes to communicate.
+The modules described in this chapter provide mechanisms for networking and inter-processes communication.

 Some modules only work for two processes that are on the same machine, e.g.
 :mod:`signal` and :mod:`mmap`.
 Other modules support networking protocols